-- Avoid being unduly personal and use the applicant’s surname instead of their first name.
+- avoid being unduly personal (e.g., do not use the applicant's first name).

-- Avoid sharing personal information about the applicant.
+- avoid revealing personal information about the applicant.
 Such information may be helpful only in explaining academic delays or interruptions and should be addressed with caution.

 Request for an assessment